Vida Verde Farm

 Minimum Length of Stay: full and part time positions available for entire or part of the season

 The goal of this apprenticeship is to introduce you how to grow food on a small-scale.
 All aspects of farming will be experienced including planting seeds in the ground and green house, cultivation and weed maintenance, irrigation, harvesting and post-harvest handling and marketing and selling.
 Our growers should be people who aspire to someday farm professionally and potentially own and/or run a farm.
-This internship can also lead to full time positions or collaborations with Vida Verde Farm.
-Please send us an email introducing yourself and why you are interested in joining us for the 2023 growing season.
+Please send us an email introducing yourself and why you are interested in joining us for the 2024 growing season.
 I look forward to talking to you soon!

 Skills Desired: No prior experience is necessary, though past related work is a plus.
 We are looking for people who are interested in learning how to run a small farm business opposed to hobby gardeners.
 A willingness to work hard and get dirty, try new and challenging tasks, an ability to work on your own as well as with others, and a desire to learn and have fun are all traits we value at Vida Verde.
 We are a light hearted group so a positive attitude and a good sense of humor is a must!
 The rewards of farming are rich and this is an amazing job and way of life.
 That being said the days can be long and labor intensive.
 As much as the work is rewarding it can also be challenging and we would like all applicants to be honest with themselves and us about what you are physically capable of.
 Interns must have a driver's license and reliable transportation and be able to get to and from the farm on their own.
 Our work week is Monday to Friday.
-We start work as early as 6am when the weather is very hot and as late as 9am during the colder months.
-Work week is Monday - Friday, 7 hour days.
+We start work as early as 6:30 am when the weather is very hot and as late as 9 am during the colder months.
+We are task oriented so many days we wrap early when the daily goals are done.
+The weekly schedule is between 30 and 35 hours.

-Stipend: Stipend starts at $1000.00 per month depending on experience plus housing (prioritized for full time crew members) and produce, fruit and honey from the farm.
+Stipend: Stipend of $375 per week plus produce, fruit and honey from the farm.
 Full time and part time positions available.

 Preferred method of Contact: Email